 Your caring canine companion would rarely growl at guests, let alone you.
 Now, without warning, the bark is worse, and the bite might be right around the corner.

 The dark side of your dog’s personality has emerged and you wonder: What happened?
-What turned your best friend into a snarling stranger?
-More importantly, how do you get your buddy back?
+How do you get your buddy back?

 8 Reasons Good Dogs Go Bad

 1. Insufficient mental stimulation

 Humans go stir crazy with nothing to do, and the same problem might make your dog surly or bring out other behavioral issues.
 They say “idle hands are the devil’s plaything,” and the same applies to paws.

 2. Lack of exercise

 In addition to mental exercise, your dog needs the real thing, too.
 Being cooped up in the house is a surefire way to fan the embers of anger and pent-up energy.
 That frustration is bound to come out somewhere.